 Selecting the appropriate tool depends on various factors, such as the complexity of the analysis and your familiarity with the software.

-However, if your dataset is small and your goals not too complex, your idea sharing platform works best for organisational network analysis.
+However, if your dataset is small and your goals not too complex, your idea-sharing platform works best for organizational network analysis.
 Here’s why:

 A. Data Source for Network Analysis